-by J. H. Saltzer and C. Ludwig
+by J. H. Saltzer, H. Arbour, G. Koss, and C. Ludwig

 This note specifies the interface between the version two local network module, V2.LNI.CTL, and the host-specific buffer module, V2.LNI.HSB.
-As several versions of V2.LNI.HSB are being designed for the UNIBUS (V2.LNI.UNIBUS,) the nu-bus (V2.LNI.NU,) the S-100 bus (V2.LNI.S-100,) and the Q-bus (V2.LNI.Q,) errors, omissions, inconsistencies, and proposed revisions occur.
+Several versions of V2.LNI.HSB are being designed, for the UNIBUS (V2.LNI.UNIBUS,) the nu-bus (V2.LNI.NU,) the S-100 bus (V2.LNI.S-100,) and the Q-bus (V2.LNI.Q.)
+Also, it is intended that more than one V2.LNI.CTL design be usable with all of these host-specific buffer modules.
+It should even be possible to implement a version of the control module for a passive broadcast (e.g., ETHERNET) network.
 To control the interface, this document separately identifies several different categories of information:

-- 1. The agreed-upon interface specification.
+- The agreed-upon interface specification.
 The meaning of agreed-upon is that all implementations either meet this specification or have a plan to evolve to it. - 2.
 Proposed revisions to the specification, not yet agreed upon. - Known differences between the agreed-upon specification and the various implementations and designs. - 4.
 Questions that are not resolved by the specifications.

-Agreed-upon Ring Control Module Interface Specification
+Agreed-upon Network Control Module Interface Specification

-- The format of the data passed across the interface between V2.LNI.CTL and V2.LNI.HSB is the same as the V2.LNI 0.2 packet format.
-The order of bytes passed across this interface is the same as the order transmitted around the ring. - Data is passed between V2.LNI.CTL and V2.LNI.HSB in 8-bit parallel form, one byte at a time.
-Data bit zero is placed on the ring first.
-(V2.LNI.HSB insures that data bit zero is the least significant bit of the character representation on the host.) - 3.
+- The format of the data passed across the interface between V2.LNI.CTL and V2.LNI.HSB is the V2.LNI 0.2 packet format.
+The first byte passed is the destination address. - 2.
+Data is passed between V2.LNI.CTL and V2.LNI.HSB in 8-bit parallel form, one byte at a time.
+(V2.LNI.HSB insures that data bit zero is the most significant bit of the character representation on the host.
+V2.LNI.CTL maintains the bit numbering so that the data bit sent as bit zero is received as bit zero, etc.) - 3.
 The length of the data packet is not passed explicitly; the end of the packet is signalled with separate status lines.
-This arrangement permits the entire V2.LNI.CTL to get along without data length counters. - 4.
-Signals between the two modules (37 lines):
+(This arrangement permits the entire V2.LNI.CTL to get along without data length counters.)

 This note is an informal working paper of the M.I.T.
 Laboratory for Computer Science.
 It should not be reproduced without the author's permission, and it should not be cited in other publications.
-Set by HSB, read by CTL: